Bancor launches a cryptocurrency wallet that converts instantly between tokens

 As of January 2018, the number of cryptocurrencies had already hit 1,384, and more are being launched all the time.
-Some of those tokens are widely usable — such as Bitcoin — but many only have a distinct use within their blockchain project’s ecosystem.
+Tokens such as Bitcoin are widely usable, but many others only have a distinct use within their blockchain project’s ecosystem.

 What if the cryptocurrencies you hold are different from those you want to use?